-The topic had to come up at some point, why not today?
-We’ve all had to figure out international money transfers at one point in time since living in Germany, and if not yet, just you wait.
+We’ve all had to figure out international money transfers at one point in time since living in Germany, and if not yet, it’ll come… when you empty your home bank accounts, decide to buy a house, a new car, you get the idea.

 My time came when we decided to buy a house in Germany.
-That meant that all of my savings from when I was younger would need to be pulled from Canada and sent to Germany.
+That meant that I needed to first find a loan at an amazing rate and secondly, take all of my savings from when I was younger and pull them from Canada to be sent to Germany.
 So, I started Googling and researching various websites comparing various options.
 Here are the options I came up with:

 #1 – Go Directly Through the Bank